kagruber2412/kagruber2412.github.io/_pages/cv.md

 <h2>Conferences</h2>

-* Organizer of the 9th International Workshop on Psychometric Computing (February 9–10, 2017), Vienna, Austria. ([www.psychoco.org/2017](https://www.psychoco.org/2017/index.html))
+* Organizer of the [9th International Workshop on Psychometric Computing](https://www.psychoco.org/2017/index.html) (February 9–10, 2017), Vienna, Austria.
 * Organizer of the 11th meeting of the Vereniging voor Ordinatie en Classificatie (June, 2023), Rotterdam, The Netherlands.
-* Organizer of the 16th International Workshop on Psychometric Computing (February 29-March 1, 2024), Rotterdam, The Netherlands. ([www.psychoco.org/2024](https://www.psychoco.org/2024/index.html))
+* Organizer of the [16th International Workshop on Psychometric Computing](https://www.psychoco.org/2024/index.html) (February 29-March 1, 2024), Rotterdam, The Netherlands.

 <h2>Services</h2>